 That's where human crash test dummies come in.
 Human cadavers were first used in crash tests long before crash test dummies were invented.
 Occasionally, cadavers are still used today, although most automakers and research institutions don't like to talk about it.
 It's a lot more fun to talk about living human crash test dummies.

 While uncommon, these volunteers participate in slow speed crash tests to provide invaluable data to crash investigators and engineers.
 Still, these tests aren't without problems.
 For one, constantly experiencing car crashes, even slow ones, takes a toll on a person.
 There are also ethical considerations: The quest for data can overshadow the need for safety.
 Though the crash tests are very controlled, and every precaution is taken, there is always the risk of severe injury or even death for the human tester.

 So the next time you crash after a hard day's work, be thankful it's only an expression.
 For some people, crashing is part of the job.
-For more information about crash testing, automotive safety features and other related topics, follow the links on the next page.
+For more information about crash testing, automotive safety features and other related topics, follow the links below.

 - BBC News.
 "How The Dead Have Helped the Living."
 September 23, 1998. http://news.bbc.co.uk/1/hi/special_report/1998/car_crash/48062.stm

 - Drury, Bob.
 "Meet the Human Crash Test Dummy."
 Men's Health. http://www.menshealth.com/cda/article.do?site=MensHealth&channel =guy.wisdom&category=howto.guides&conitem= ce5a99edbbbd201099edbbbd2010cfe793cd____

 - Harley, Michael.
 "Ghastly!
 Saab may have used human cadavers for safety research."
 Autoblog.
 May 8, 2008. http://www.autoblog.com/2008/05/08/ghastly-saab-may-have-used -human-cadavers-for-safety-research/